xrootd/xrootd-k8s-operator/README.md

 #### Build operator

-- Run `make build` to build from scratch.
-It hits the following targets:
+- Run `make code` to run code format and generate code via operator-sdk.
-  - `make build-k8s` - Generates Kubernetes code for Custom Resource (CR).
-Not needed to run if CRs weren't changed.
-  - `make build-crds` - Generates CRDs for API's.
-Not needed to run if CRs weren't changed.
-  - `make build-image` - Build the Docker image for the operator and loads it in the k8s cluster.
+- Run `make build` to build operator image from scratch and loads it in the k8s cluster.
 Most of the time, this is sufficient to run if there has been no change in CRs ([pkg/apis](pkg/apis))
 - The build command can be configured with the cluster's name and provider to target where the built operator image will be loaded.
 Set the following environment variables:
   - `CLUSTER_PROVIDER=(kind/k3s)`
   - `CLUSTER_NAME=<cluster name>`

 #### Install operator

-- Run `make deploy-operator` to deploy the operator image in the cluster, along with applying the required roles, service accounts etc.
+- Run `make dev-install` to deploy the operator image in the cluster, along with applying the required roles, service accounts etc.

 ### Usage

-- [TEMPORARY HACK] Since the xrootd image isn't available at Dockerhub, the image needs to be loaded beforehand in the cluster.
-Run: `./scripts/bootstrap-xrootd-image.sh` to bootstrap kind/k3s cluster with the 'xrootd'-tagged image.
 - Make sure the xrootd-operator is up and runnning in your K8S cluster (otherwise follow [Installation](#Installation)/[Development](#Development) steps):
   - To check the status, run `kubectl describe pod -l name=xrootd-operator`
 - Example manifests to deploy Xrootd instance are at [manifests](manifests) folder.
 - To apply any manifest, simply use `kubectl apply`:
   - For example, to apply base sample manifest, run `kubectl apply -k manifests/base`

+### Bundle

+Xrootd Operator is integrated with OLM.

+- To generate OLM CSV manifest, run `./scripts/olm-generate-csv.sh`.
+- To build the operator bundle image, run `make bundle`.

 ### Testing

 #### Unit tests

-- TODO
+- Run the unit tests with `make tests-unit`.

 #### Integration tests

-- Run the suite of e2e tests with `./scripts/run-e2e-tests.sh`.
+- Run the suite of e2e tests with `make tests-e2e`.

 ### Troubleshooting